 These headlights are a common failure that keeps happening; most Promaster owners tend to learn how to remove the headlights and change the bulb.
 It usually involves the driver’s side bulb.
 It occurs due to the poorly engineered drain from the driver’s side windshield wiper reservoir that is supposed to keep the rainwater away.

-This drain that channels the water away from the headlights’ electrical system often gets clogged up, and water starts coming into the electrical stuff causing the bulb to blow up, and thus, you would have to change the bulb.
+This drain that channels the water away from the headlights’ electrical system often gets clogged up, and water starts coming into the electrical stuff causing the bulb to blow up, thus, you would have to change the bulb.
 Make sure this reservoir drain is not clogged, and if it is, you have to unclog the pipe and change the bulb.

 6. Rock Chips Are Very Common